PedroGueirez/PedroGueirez/README.md

 - 📫 How to reach me **pedro.gueirez@gmail.com**

-- ⚡ Looking for a new job in the area // **Want To Keep on Learning 📚 .**
+- ⚡ Looking for a new job in the area

 <h3 align="left">Let's get in touch :</h3>
 <p align="left">